bijanmehr/collaborative-writing/README.md

 #### Example collaborative document for a friend.
 Organized by chapter.

 Each file is written in Markdown.
 If you click on a file, it appears as a compiled HTML document.
 Select 'Raw' in the upper right corner to view the raw Markdown text.
+See
+<a href="https://help.github.com/articles/editing-files-in-your-repository/" title="Editing files in Github">this link</a> for more detail.

 For submission or distribution, each Markdown file can be converted to a separate Word document using a tool called Pandoc.
 Additional tools can compile all documents into a single Word document.

 Collaborators need to set up Github accounts to participate.
-The project (i.e. repository) owner controls then adds them as collaborators on the project and sets controls to what extent they can edit files.
+The project (i.e. repository) owner can then add these accounts as collaborators on the project.

 - Editing can be done on the website.
 - Each change is saved by 'committing' the change.